|

 Simply delete the folder containing the executable file.
 No further removal is required.

 Certain formats and functions of OmniFlop require you to get a license from the author.
+Since v2.2b almost all licensing has been removed.

 Licenses